ssube/onnx-web/docs/server-admin.md

   - disable to skip extraction, saving some disk
   - extraction uses an older code path that does not work with some newer models and has a non-commercial license
 - `ONNX_WEB_CONVERT_RELOAD`
-  - TODO
+  - load ONNX pipelines after conversion to ensure they are valid
 - `ONNX_WEB_CONVERT_SHARE_UNET`
-  - TODO
+  - unload UNet after converting and reload before ControlNet conversion
 - `ONNX_WEB_CONVERT_OPSET`
-  - TODO
+  - ONNX opset used when converting models
 - `ONNX_WEB_CONVERT_CPU_ONLY`
   - perform conversion on the CPU, even if a CUDA GPU is available
   - can allow conversion of models that do not fit in VRAM